Cogniac/cogniac-sdk-csharp/README.md

 	title (string):			(Optional) Title of this media.

 	sourceUrl (string):		(Optional) Can pass an optional URL to the media to be created instead of a file.
-					If this is not provided, fileName must be provided instead.
+If not provided, fileName must be provided instead.

 	previewUrl (string):		(Optional) URL for media preview image for display.

 	localGatewayUrl (string):	(Optional) URL to upload media to, this is used when a local gateway is installed.

-	Return:				CogniacCreateMediaObject - multi-member object.
+	Return:				Cogniac.Media - multi-member object.

 __DeleteMedia(mediaId, localGatewayUrl)__